lyricat/Hotot/README.md

 sudo make install
 ```

-This will install in the default prefix: /usr/local, in order to change to different prefix, use:
+This will install Hotot in the default prefix: `/usr/local`, in order to change
--DCMAKE_INSTALL_PREFIX=/prefix/you/want
+to a different prefix, use:
+`-DCMAKE_INSTALL_PREFIX=/prefix/you/want`

-By default gtk with gir,and qt will be built.
+By default gtk with gir, and qt will be built.

-Following option can be applied, with On/Off as value.
+The following options can be applied, with On/Off as value.

 -DWITH_GTK build gtk version

--DWITH_GIR build gir(gtk3) verson (need gtk enabled)
+-DWITH_GIR build gir(gtk3) version (need gtk enabled)

 -DWITH_QT build qt version